mod-ibr/training_BBD100K_dataset_with_YOLOv5_and_YOLOv8/README.md

 # YOLOv5_YOLOv8_training_custom_dataset
+## To fully understand this project, you should have a look at our previous repository [Custom model for Vehicle Detection with TensorFlow 2 Detection Model Zoo with bdd100k.](https://github.com/mod-ibr/Custom_Vehicle_Detection-with-TensorFlow-_Model_Zoo_with_bdd100k.git)
+## This project is just for proof of concept.

+## Schedule :
-1. Convert the XML_VOC annotations of the BDD100k dataset to YOLO format.
+1. Convert the XML_VOC annotations of the [BDD100k](https://www.bdd100k.com/) dataset to YOLO format.
-2. Training the BDD100K with YOLOv5, and YOLOv8.
+2. Training the [BDD100k](https://www.bdd100k.com/) with YOLOv5, and YOLOv8.

 ### YOLOv5 Results